alextebbs/16x24/readme.md

 # 16x24

 This is a front end setup built on the Gulp task runner.
-This setup can compile SASS, minify, lint, and concatenate JS, optimize images, compile templates using Jade, refresh your browser automatically, and more.
+This setup can compile Sass, minify, lint, and concatenate JS, optimize images and svg files, compile HTML templates using Jade, refresh your browser automatically, and more.
 It's pretty cool.
 Trust me on this one.

+This repo contains a full configuration with all the features listed above.
+You'll probably want to examine `gulpfile.js` and adjust it according to your projects requirements.

 ## Pre-setup